 Tia x Chatter is proud to present Illumination: A Collective Vision of Contemporary Photography, an exhibition featuring works from ten internationally renowned artists.
 Spanning generations, styles, and cultural backgrounds, this group of artists challenges the conventions of photography, while exploring the social, political, and personal landscapes of the contemporary world.
 The exhibition showcases a diverse range of perspectives, from John Baldessari’s conceptual pairing of photographic images with painted ones to William Eggleston’s groundbreaking color photography, while Martine Gutierrez explores identity and media, and both James Luna and Cara Romero critique the commodification of Native American culture.
 In addition, Ai Weiwei confronts global issues of human rights and oppression, John Chiara emphasizes texture, and Ola Kolehmainen’s architectural photos capture light and space.
 Erwin Olaf addresses race and sexuality through stylized compositions and Sylvie Fleury tackles consumer culture.
 Illumination invites dialogue on identity, power, and the human condition, challenging viewers to rethink the possibilities of the medium of photography.

-Join us Thursday, December 19 from 5 to 7 pm for the closing reception of this show with guest speakers Eliza Naranjo Morse and Cara Romero.
+Join us Thursday, December 19 from 5 to 7 pm for the closing reception of this show with guest speakers and exhibiting artists Eliza Naranjo Morse and Cara Romero.

 John Baldessari (1931-2020) was an American conceptual artist known for his work featuring found photography and appropriated images.
 Initially a painter, Baldessari began to consider art in a radical, conceptual framework as his practice developed.
 He started to incorporate texts and photography into his canvases in the mid-1960s and later, he began working in printmaking, film, video, installation, sculpture, and photography.
 He lived and worked in Santa Monica and Venice, CA.